Kotlin/kotlinx.serialization/docs/topics/configure-json-serialization.md

 }
 ```

-Additionally, you can [customize the `Json` instance](serialization-json-configuration.md) to handle specific needs, such as ignoring unknown keys:
+Additionally, you can [customize the `Json` instance](serialization-json-configuration.md) to address different use cases,
+such as ignoring unknown keys:

 ```kotlin
 // Configures a Json instance to ignore unknown keys